Yuan-Yu/bioStructureM/README.md

     protein  = as('protein',pdbStruct);
     water = as('water',pdbStruct);
-**The return of "as" is a structure array have same fields as original structure**
+**The return of "as" is a structure array that has same fields as original structure**
 #### Simple Selection<a name=as-name></a>
 - **name atomname** {selected-atom-names}
 Using space as delimiter to separate the different atom names.